bit101/quicksettings/README.md

     - `panel.addInfo` and related methods are gone.
 These were just aliased to `panel.addHTML` anyway, so use that instead.
     - The functionality to parse an entire panel layout from JSON has been removed.
 This might be added in later as a separate module.
     - The snap-to-grid functionality has been removed.

+Naturally, many of these changes will break backwards compatibility with version 2 or earlier.
+But the changes overall result in a cleaner, simpler API and are easy enough to migrate over to.

 ## Documentation and Demos